Paris - Ile De France

 All the bells, but one, were melted!

-Notre Dame Cathedral was therefore in a pitiful state when Napoleon I was crowned there in 1804.
+Notre Dame Cathedral was therefore in a pitiful state when Napoleon I was crowned in 1804.

-Heavy tapestries had to be hung in order to hide the many holes and cracks in the walls.
+Heavy tapestries were placed on the walls in order to conceal the many holes and cracks.

 The French State allocated necessary funds for its restoration and commissioned the architect Lassus.

-Viollet-le-Duc at the death of Lassus in 1857 and devoted 25 years returning the cathedral to its beauty and grandeur of 1330!
+Viollet-le-Duc took over after Lassus's death in 1857, and devoted 25 years returning the cathedral to its beauty and grandeur of 1330!

-Notre Dame Cathedral fortunately escaped the devastation of the Commune of Paris in 1871 (the torch the revolutionaries used could not be lit!)
+Notre Dame Cathedral fortunately escaped the devastation of the Commune of Paris in 1871 (the torch the revolutionaries threw in the building could not be lit!)

 Notre Dame Cathedral's facade